Center for Competitive Politics

 Opposing the Disclose Act

-The DISCLOSE Act would require corporations to disclose the fact that they are giving money for campaign ads.
-This is in direct response to the U.S. Supreme Court's ruling in the Citizens United case allowing unlimited corporate money for ads.
-People supporting stricter campaign finance laws say that the public has a right to know exactly who is funding political ads especially after a campaign marked by hundreds of millions of dollars in spending by groups, corporations, and unions that did not have to disclose the true source of the funding.
+The DISCLOSE Act would require corporations to publicly disclose contributions to organizations and trade associations that might make expenditures for campaign ads.
+The bill was introduced in response to the U.S. Supreme Court's ruling in the Citizens United case allowing corporate spending in campaigns.
+Advocates of stricter campaign finance laws say that the public has a right to know exactly who is funding political ads.

 On its website, the Center for Competitive Politics (CCP) states that it "relies on individual and foundation support.
 Less than 1.5% of our funding comes from corporate support."
 However, the group does not identify its donors.